 Introduction

 For this assignment, we aimed to develop an efficient video processing pipeline while utilizing the functions available through OpenCV and Python in addressing multiple video manipulation tasks.
 The key objectives that were stipulated within this assignment were to detect nighttime conditions within the video and increase the brightness accordingly, apply face detection and blurring techniques, Resizing and overlaying an additional video on the main video, and manage transitions between video segments through fade-in and fade-out effects respectively.
 Following the changes, the videos would be more visually appealing to the audience while ameliorating the overall quality of the content present within the video.
-Hence, as digital image processing students, we were tasked with designing a program to automate certain tasks while adhering to the stipulated guidelines with minimal human intervention to increase the overall visual aesthetic of the videos.
+Hence, as digital image processing students, we were tasked with designing a program to automate certain tasks with minimal human intervention to increase the overall visual aesthetic of the videos.
 Therefore, this report will thoroughly review the approaches used for each guideline while providing a comprehensive justification of the discussions that are complemented accordingly with the measurement of performance and the documentation results of the overall program.

 Methodology